-Both discretionary trading and system trading have the potential to be equally as profitable, so the decision should be made based on the personality of the trader.
-Some traders will instantly be able to recognize which type of trading is more suitable for them, while other traders may need to experience both types of trading before they can make a decision.
+Discretionary trading and system trading have the potential to be equally as profitable, so the decision should be made based on the personality of the trader.
+Some traders will instantly recognize which type of trading is more suitable for them, while other traders may need to experience both types before they can make a decision.

 For example, a discretionary trader might review their charts and find that all of their criteria for a long trade have been met, but decline to make the trade because the volatility for the day is too low, and thus it is highly likely the price won't reach the profit target for the trade.

 The advantage of discretionary trading is that it is adaptive to current market conditions.
 You may have a great trading system but if you know that it tends to perform poorly when certain market conditions are present, then you can avoid those trades.
 Or if you notice your strategy has a tendency to perform very well in other conditions, you can increase your position size slightly during those times to maximize gains.

 The drawback of a discretionary system is that many traders are prone to second-guessing themselves.
 They may actually be very poor at deciding when to trade and when not to, and therefore a more systematic approach would be better.
 Discretionary systems are susceptible to the psychology of the trader; being too greedy or fearful can destroy the profitability of a discretionary trading system in a hurry.

 System Trading Pros and Cons

 In system trading, the decision to make a trade is based entirely upon the trading system.
 System trading decisions are absolute and do not offer the opportunity to decline to make a trade based on the trader's discretion.
 If the criteria are met, the trade is taken.